Computer-Assisted Total Knee Replacement

 A knee with congenital conditions, sports injuries, wear and tear and arthritis can cause tremendous pain, even lack of sleep and inability to walk.
 A total knee replacement is one means to replace that damaged joint by resurfacing the bone ends of the thigh and shin bone, capping them each with metal pieces and placing plastic in between to ensure support, flexibility and motion, without the pain.

-Computer-assisted surgery allows the physician an additional measure of care by providing alignment of the knee joint with the bones and with the body, which will allow the joint to work better and last longer.
+Computer-assisted total knee replacement surgery allows the physician an additional measure of care by providing alignment of the knee joint with the bones and with the body, which will allow the joint to work better and last longer.

-Knee replacement surgery is for patients who have extreme knee pain and disabilities caused by congenital defects, trauma, osteoarthritis or rheumatoid arthritis.
+Total knee replacement surgery is for patients who have extreme knee pain and disabilities caused by congenital defects, trauma, osteoarthritis or rheumatoid arthritis.
 Either through trauma or degeneration, cartilage may have worn away where the patient’s thigh and shin bones rub directly against each other.
-Knee replacement patients have already tried the non-steroidal anti-inflammatory drugs, cortisone injections, physician therapy and possible less invasive surgeries to relieve their discomfort.
+Total knee replacement patients have already tried the non-steroidal anti-inflammatory drugs, cortisone injections, physician therapy and possible less invasive surgeries to relieve their discomfort.

-To prepare for surgery, in addition of medical history and physical exam, additional scanning may be needed such as bone scans or MRIs or CTs.
+To prepare for total knee replacement surgery, in addition of medical history and physical exam, additional scanning may be needed such as bone scans or MRIs or CTs.

 Numerous designs of knee joints are available and the design chosen by the patient and the physician will depend on the patient’s age, weight, activity, health and condition.
 The patient may choose general anesthesia or a more localized version.